Short Term 12: Release

 Short Term 12 premiered in March 2013 at the South by Southwest Film Festival in Austin, Texas, where it won the Grand Jury and Audience Awards in the Narrative Feature category and was purchased for distribution by Cinedigm.
 Its international premiere was held at the Locarno Film Festival in August 2013, where it received a standing ovation.

 In theaters, the film was given a platform release: on August 23, it was released in Los Angeles and New York City, expanding the next weekend to Phoenix, Washington, D.C., Philadelphia, Boston and Berkeley, and progressively expanding to more cities until its widest release on September 13.

+The theme song for the Japanese release is "Dawn" by Hana Sekitora.

 Reception

 Box office

 The film grossed $56,206 in its opening weekend, playing in four theaters, with a per-theater average of $14,052.
 Overall, it earned a total of $1,013,100 in North America over a total of 26 weeks in theaters, with a widest release of 75 theaters, and $632,064 outside the United States for a total of $1,645,164.